phpbbireland/epm/README.md

 - Parts location tracking

 ## License
-AI geterated code may have restrictions?
+AI geterated code may have restrictions, I don't know, I'm new to this?
 Free to use for personal projects.

 ## Recomendations
 Use on local server only...

 ## Author
-Michael O'Toole
+Michael O'Toole (2026)

 *Created* with PHP, MySQL, JavaScript & Claude AI